Murder of April Jones: Trial

-In his defence, Bridger claimed that he had accidentally run over April in his car and could not remember disposing of her body due to alcohol and panic.
+In his defence, Bridger claimed that he had accidentally run over April in his car and could not remember disposing of her body due to being under the influence of alcohol and being in a state of panic.
 On 29 May the judge concluded his summing-up, and directed the jury to retire to consider its verdicts.
 On 30 May 2013, Bridger was found guilty of abduction, murder, and perverting the course of justice.
 Later that day, he was sentenced to life imprisonment with a whole life order, having been called a "pathological and glib liar" and "a paedophile" by the judge.

 After the verdict, it was revealed that Bridger had confessed to the Strangeways prison chaplain that he had disposed of April's body in the fast-flowing Afon Dulas, which flows past Bridger's house before terminating in the River Dyfi near Machynlleth.
 Dyfed-Powys Police have said they doubt Bridger's claims and believe he scattered April's remains across the countryside near his house.

-In July 2013, several weeks into his sentence, Bridger was attacked in Wakefield prison by a fellow prisoner with an improvised weapon, resulting in facial and throat injuries, for which he received sutures.
+In July 2013, several weeks into his sentence, Bridger was attacked in Wakefield prison by an unnamed prisoner with an improvised weapon, resulting in facial and throat injuries, for which he received sutures.
 In December 2013, Bridger commenced an appeal against his whole-life tariff, but dropped the appeal a month later, days before it was due to be heard.

 Aftermath

 Funeral

-Although her body was never found, 17 fragments of bone were recovered from the fireplace in Bridger's cottage.
-The funeral service for April Jones was held in Machynlleth on 26 September 2013.
+Although April's body was never found, 17 fragments of bone were recovered from the fireplace in Bridger's cottage.
+Her funeral was held at St Peter's Church in Machynlleth on 26 September 2013, with the coffin transported in a white and glass hearse, drawn by two white horses wearing pink feather plumes.
+The procession was followed by hundreds of mourners.

 Changes to web search engines

 After Bridger's arrest, police discovered an extensive collection of child pornography on his computer.

-In November 2013, following campaigning by Jones' parents which was also backed by several national newspapers, the search engines Google and Bing modified their systems to block results from searches aimed at producing child abuse images.
+In November 2013, following campaigning by April's parents which was also backed by several national newspapers, Google and Bing modified their systems to block results from searches aimed at producing child abuse images.

 House in Ceinws

-On 4 August 2014, it was announced that the cottage in Ceinws where April is believed to have been killed, had been purchased by the Welsh Government for £149,000, having stood empty since Bridger's arrest nearly two years earlier.
-The cottage was demolished in November 2014.
-April's family watched the house being demolished.
+On 4 August 2014, it was announced that Bridger's cottage in Ceinws, where April is believed to have been killed, had been purchased by the Welsh Government for £149,000.
+The cottage had been empty since Bridger's arrest nearly two years earlier.
+It was demolished in November 2014, while her family watched.